SilasReinagel/silasreinagel.github.io/static/delivering/C2_iron_triangle.md

 ## Determine the Variable Constraint

 Consider an example project of building a stock trading tax calculation software.
-It may be that Gary, the CEO, wants the project finished within one year, on a budget of $200K.
+It may be that Jingfei, the CEO, wants the project finished within one year, on a budget of $200K.

 **Your job as a project manager is to determine which constraint must be the flexible one.**